leardilap/SKnob/README.md

 - Holder: Manufacturer Part Number 	BK-885-TR

 # LoraWAN-STM32
-- use the STM32WLE5JBI6 chip
+- Use the STM32WLE5JBI6 chip

 # Similar product
 - https://burneralert.com/

 # Commercial
-- Sknob, the safety knob for your stove
-- don't be a SKnob, do you mean our safety knobs for our burnner?. this is how I protect my family everyday, no more sleepless nights, waking up at night just to check the stove.
+- Don't be a SKnob, do you mean our safety knobs for our burnner?. this is how I protect my family everyday, no more sleepless nights, waking up at night just to check the stove.
 With SKnob I feel safe.
-Be a hero today.
+Don't wait, be a hero today.